heitor-sg5/huckel_solver/README.md

 \end{cases}
 $$

-This converts molecular connectivity into a natrix eigenvalue problem.
+This converts molecular connectivity into a matrix eigenvalue problem.

 Molecular Orbitals